privacyidea/privacyidea/doc/glossary/index.rst

         The ``tokeninfo`` is reference by the foreign key to the “token” table.

-        Token info can be viewed and partially edited in the GUI.
+        Token info can be viewed and partially edited in the WebUI.
 In addition, the Token-Janitor can be used to output token info, filter for tokens that have specific tokeninfo and set user-defined tokeninfos.